Queen Esther

 À propos de cet audio

 Esther Nacht is born in Vienna in 1905.
-Her father dies on board a ship from Bremerhaven to Portland, Maine; anti-Semites murder her mother in Portland.
-In the orphanage at St. Cloud’s, it’s clear to Dr. Larch that the abandoned child not only knows she’s Jewish; she’s familiar with the biblical Queen Esther she was named for.
-Dr. Larch knows it won’t be easy to find a Jewish family to adopt Esther; he won’t find any family who’ll adopt her.
+Her father dies on board a ship from Bremerhaven to Portland, Maine, and anti-Semites murder her mother in Portland.
+In St. Cloud’s, it’s clear to Dr. Larch, the orphanage physician and director, that the abandoned child not only knows she’s Jewish, but she’s familiar with the biblical Queen Esther she was named for.
+Dr. Larch knows it won’t be easy to find a Jewish family to adopt Esther, he doubts he'll find any family to adopt her.

-When Esther is fourteen, about to become a ward of the state, Dr. Larch meets the Winslows—a philanthropic family with a history of providing foster care for unadopted orphans.
-The Winslows aren’t Jewish, but they detest anti-Semitism and like-minded prejudice.
+When Esther is fourteen, soon to become a ward of the state, Dr. Larch meets the Winslows, a philanthropic family with a history of providing for unadopted orphans.
+The Winslows aren’t Jewish, but they detest anti-Semitism and similar prejudice.
 Esther’s gratitude to the Winslows is unending.
-While she retraces her steps to her birth city, Esther never stops loving and protecting the Winslows—not even in Vienna.
+As she retraces her steps to her birth city, Esther keeps loving and protecting the Winslows—even in Vienna.

-In the final chapter of this historical novel—set in Jerusalem, in 1981—Esther Nacht is seventy-six.
+The final chapter of this historical novel is set in Jerusalem in 1981, when Esther is seventy-six.